Donatello-Borkovskij/image-transfer/README.md

 # image-transfer

-transfers images from source directory to destination directory.
+Transfers images from source directory to destination directory.

 # controls

-left arrow to go to previous image, right arrow to go to next image, up arrow to copy current image to selected destination directory
+Left arrow to go to previous image, right arrow to go to next image, up arrow to copy current image to selected destination directory